RockLib/RockLib.Messaging/docs/Kafka.md

 ISender sender = MessagingScenarioFactory.CreateSender("commands");

 // KafkaSender can also be instantiated directly:
-// ISender sender = new KafkaSender("commands", "test", "localhost:9092",
+// ISender sender = new KafkaSender("commands", "test", "localhost:9092", messageTimeoutMs: 10000);
-//     messageTimeoutMs: 10000, config: new ProducerConfig { SocketNagleDisable = true });

 // Use the sender (for good, not evil): sender.Send("DROP DATABASE Production;");